SoccerStatsUS/soccerdata/README.md

 # Projects.

-1a.
-Create a script that will build all data.
+1. Create a script that will build all data.
+2. Strengthen wiki scraper and canvass team, player data.
-1. News as data.
+3. News as data.
 Collect all the soccer news feeds.
 Use them to pull out interesting data.
-2. Twitter stream.
+4. Twitter stream.
 Um, get tweets about soccer I suppose.
 Preferably valuable tweets.
 Is there a service for this?
-3. Add data consistency checking.
+5. Add data consistency checking.
+6. Create javascript to scrape statto page when I visit it!!
+Create javascript to randomly load pages!
+Create ajax function to tell which page to fetch!
+7. Figure out how to handle new scores and updates to the database.